fsdev01/steganography-project/readme.txt

 INTRODUCTION
 ------------
 Steganography means “hidden writing”.
 The program’s aim is to encode a secret message and decode a secret message in an image file with a ppm file format.
-We hide our messages in the least significant bit of each colour – the rightmost bit.
+We hide our messages in the least significant bit of each colour(8bits) – the rightmost bit.

 IMPORTANT CHANGES